FAMILY LAW ARBITRATION SCHEME

 15.1 The agreement to arbitrate will be discharged (and any current arbitration will terminate) if:

-- a party to the arbitration agreement dies; or
+(a) a party to the arbitration agreement dies; or

-- a party to the arbitration agreement lacks, or loses, capacity (within the meaning of the Mental Capacity Act 2005); except that:
+(b) a party to the arbitration agreement lacks, or loses, capacity (within the meaning of the Mental Capacity Act 2005); except that:

-- if a Deputy is appointed by the Court of Protection in relation to that party and has the power so to act, the Deputy may, in his or her discretion, continue with the arbitration or terminate it.
+(i) if the party is represented by an attorney who has the power so to act, the attorney may, in his or her discretion, continue with the arbitration or terminate it; (ii) if a Deputy is appointed by the Court of Protection in relation to that party and has the power so to act, the Deputy may, in his or her discretion, continue with the arbitration or terminate it.

 15.2 The arbitration will be terminated:

-- If the arbitrator considers that the dispute is not suitable for arbitration under the Scheme and terminates the proceedings;
+(a) If the arbitrator considers that the dispute is not suitable for arbitration under the Scheme and terminates the proceedings;

-- If and insofar as a court entertains concurrent legal proceedings and declines to stay them in favour of arbitration;
+(b) If and insofar as a court entertains concurrent legal proceedings and declines to stay them in favour of arbitration;

-- If the parties settle the dispute and, in accordance with section 51 (settlement), the arbitrator terminates the proceedings;
+(c) If the parties settle the dispute and, in accordance with section 51 (settlement), the arbitrator terminates the proceedings;

-- If the parties agree in writing to discontinue the arbitration and notify the arbitrator accordingly;
+(d) If the parties agree in writing to discontinue the arbitration and notify the arbitrator accordingly;

-- On the arbitrator making a final award dealing with all the issues, subject to any entitlement of the parties to challenge the award by any available arbitral process of appeal or review or in accordance with the provisions of Part 1 of the Act.
+(e) On the arbitrator making a final award dealing with all the issues, subject to any entitlement of the parties to challenge the award by any available arbitral process of appeal or review or in accordance with the provisions of Part 1 of the Act.

-For administration purposes it is a requirement that the arbitrator lodges the award with IFLA, which will also be bound by a duty of confidentiality.
 Note that the Act prescribes the following routes of challenge to the award:

 - Under s.68 a challenge may be made ‘on the ground of serious irregularity affecting the tribunal, the proceedings or the award’.
-A serious irregularity is one falling with a list of irregularities in s.68(2) ‘which the court considers has caused or will cause substantial injustice to the applicant’.
+A serious irregularity is one falling within a list of irregularities in s.68(2) ‘which the court considers has caused or will cause substantial injustice to the applicant’.

 - By s.69(2) an appeal is permissible on a point of law, but only if the agreement of all the parties to the proceedings or the leave of the court is obtained.
 Furthermore, given that one of the perceived advantages of arbitration, at least in commercial disputes, is the finality of the award, s.69 also allows the parties to agree at an earlier stage to exclude such an appeal.